InjuriesMay 31, 2020

 To help combat over-use injuries it's important to look after your body with correct recovery methods:

 - strength train to build balance with-in your muscles and strengthen your joints.
-Functional Barre is perfect, but any weight training program works too, as long as it’s properly designed to train the muscles to be correctly balanced
+Functional strength training and barre are great choices, but any weight training program works too, as long as it’s properly designed to train the muscles to be correctly balanced

 - build your core and correct posture with Pilates